microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 ## <div style="color: #107c10">Exercise - Push files to your Repo</div>
 Your repository is currently empty, except for the default README.md file that was created to initialize your repo.
 In this exercise you are going to use Git commands to clone down the source files needed for this lab and push them up to your repo.

-1. Using the TERMINAL in VSCode or Git Bash
+1. Using the TERMINAL in VS Code or Git Bash
 2. Run the following Git command to clone this Github Repo</br>

 ```Bash